dougeby/IntuneDocs/intune-user-help/enroll-your-device-dep-ios.md

 1. Turn on your iPad, and proceed through the first couple of setup screens.
 2. After you select your **Language**, connect your device to Wi-Fi.
 3. Once you’ve connected to Wi-Fi, the **Configuration** screen will appear.
-This will say that **Your Company will automatically enable your iPad.**
+This will say that **[Your Company] will automatically configure your [iPad/iPhone].**
 4. Log in with your company **Username** and **Password**.
 5. Agree to the **Terms and Conditions** and decide whether you want to send diagnostic information to Apple.
 6. Once you complete your enrollment, your device may prompt you to take more actions.
-Some of these might be re-typing your email password or downloading an app.
+Some of these might be entering your password for email access, setup a passcode, agree to application installations all based on what has been setup by your company’s Intune administrator.

 Still need help?
 Contact your IT admin.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).